 But what do the Magi teach us?
 Surely, the overwhelming lesson is the absolute importance of complete and utter adoration.
-These three had travelled great distances, and risked both physical danger and the wrath of Herod himself, just to kneel before the Incarnate Word of God.
+These three had traveled great distances and risked both physical danger and the wrath of Herod himself just to kneel before the Incarnate Word of God.
 All we need to do is to go to the nearest Catholic Church, where the same Christ waits for us in the tabernacle.
-O come, let us adore Him: Christ the Lord.
+O come, let us adore Him: Christ the Lord!

 [Pictured: "The Three Wise Men" by Joseph Christian Leyendecker, 1874-1951]